TapleenLamba/credit-risk-classification/README.md

 ## Summary

-Both models demonstrated strong performance, with Model 2 slightly outperforming due to improved recall for high-risk loans, reducing the risk of false negatives.
-The evaluation depends on the specific problem, where the trade-off between false positives and false negatives is critical in the context of extending credit.
-Model 2, with its balanced accuracy and recall improvements, is recommended for mitigating the risk of extending credit to high-risk customers inadvertently.
+Both models demonstrate strong explanatory capabilities, with Model 2 exhibiting a marginal overall improvement, attributed to the dataset's imbalance between healthy and high-risk loans.
+Despite a modest 1% decrease in precision for high-risk loans in Model 2, there is a notable 8% increase in recall, minimizing the risk of false negatives and erroneous credit extension to high default risk individuals.

+The assessment of model performance is context-dependent, emphasizing the importance of accurately predicting healthy versus high-risk loans.
+The 1% lower precision in high-risk loans for Model 2 may carry significance, particularly if minimizing false positives is a priority.
+False positives, entailing misclassification of creditworthy customers as high default risks, could impact sales.
+Ultimately, the model's efficacy is contingent on the specific problem it addre